aaskjer/Blackjack-Game/FAQ.md

 ---

-**Q: Can a player have two hands going at once?**
+**Q: Can a player have two games going at once?**

-No. Game state is keyed per platform *and* per user, so each player has one active hand at a time — but any number of players can be mid-hand simultaneously, and a Twitch round and a YouTube round never interfere with each other.
+No. Game state is keyed per platform *and* per user, so each player has one active game at a time — but any number of players can be mid-hand simultaneously, and a Twitch round and a YouTube round never interfere with each other.

 ---